tianyiwangnova/2020_project__Starbucks_Reward_Response/README.md

 <br>&nbsp; &nbsp; &nbsp; |__ offer completed 7.5%
 <br>&nbsp; &nbsp; &nbsp; |__ offer not completed 18.34%

 3/4 of the offers can be viewed.
 More than 40% of the offers can be completed.
 The completion rate should be higher for just buy-one-get-one or discount offers though because informational offers won't need the customer to "complete".
 For buy-one-get-one offers and discount offers, the chance for an offer to be completed after the customer sees the offer is more than 50%.
-Discount offers are more likely to be completed when they are viewed but they will be less
+Discount offers are more likely to be completed when they are viewed but they will be less likely to be completed when they are not viewed (because they usually require higher purchase amount).

 ![completetion]()